Medatur76/GameAI/README.md

 3. Run Trackmania, set Open Planet to Developer mode.
 4. Load up your training track
 5. Run the main.py file
+6. Put the car in fist person view (where the camera is placed right before the front of the car)
+7. Press J and watch the training

 ## Rocket League